debha-dev/Bankly/README.md

 }
 Example: Get Fraud Logs
 http
-Copy code
+Copy
+Edit
 GET /fraud-logs
+Headers:
-Headers: Authorization: Bearer <token>
+  Authorization: Bearer <token>
-Deployment
+🌐 Deployment
-The project will be deployed on Render soon so others can test the live API without needing to clone or run the server locally.
+The project will be deployed on Render to allow live testing without cloning.

-A public API link and demo credentials will be added here after deployment.
+🔗 A public link and demo credentials will be added here once deployed.

-Contributing
+🤝 Contributing
-Feel free to:

-Fork the repo
+Fork the repository

-Create a feature branch: git checkout -b feature-x
+Create a new branch: git checkout -b feature-name

-Commit and push your changes
+Commit your changes

-Submit a pull request
+Push and open a pull request

-License
+📄 License
-Licensed under the MIT License.
+This project is licensed under the MIT License.

-Project Status
+📊 Project Status
 ✅ MVP Complete

-🚧 AI Fraud Detection Phase in Progress
+⚙️ AI Fraud Detection Phase: In Progress

-🌐 Render Deployment Coming Soon
+🌐 Render Deployment: Coming Soon